 Platelets are a vital blood component that help clotting after traumatic injury.
 Drs.
 White and St. John, along with Research Scientist Dr. Xu Wang, are part of a team that recently developed a prototype method for assessing platelet health.
 Their research was published in Nature Communications.

 Sepsis is a time-sensitive emergency condition that affects nearly one million people in the United States per year.
 Dr. Daniel Henning is investigating strategies to aid in the initial diagnosis of sepsis, using both clinical factors and biomarkers to identify patients at higher risk for death.
 Dr. Nicholas Johnson studies strategies to optimize the care of critically ill patients in the emergency department with a focus on sepsis, cardiac arrest, and mechanical ventilation.
-Both Drs.
-Henning and Johnson serve as Co-Investigators for the Prevention and Early Treatment of Acute Lung Injury (PETAL) Network.
+Dr. Johnson serves as Principal Investigator at UW/Harborview for the Prevention and Early Treatment of Acute Lung Injury; Dr. Henning is Co-Investigator.